reasonml/reason-react/website/blog/2023-09-13-reason-react-ppx.md

 ---
-title: reason-react-ppx is on opam!
+title: `reason-react-ppx` is now on opam!
 ---

 ReasonReact 0.12 provides the JSX transformation from `reason-react-ppx` (previously named `reactjs-jsx-ppx`) with a bunch of improvements.